neophob/wpc-emu/README.md

 - `GAME_`: Game specific information
 - `STAT_`: Machine specific statistics
 - `HISCORE_`: All kind of high score values

+#### Find Memory positions
+- use `wpcInterface.memoryFindData(value, encoding, optionalRememberResults)` to search the memory for data.
+Supported encodings: `string`, `uint8`, `uint16`, `uint32` and `bcd`.
+If `optionalRememberResults` is set to true, a subsequent call search only through previous results.
+This is handy if you are searching for a specific value.
+- use `wpcInterface.memoryDumpData(OFFSET, optionalEndOffset)` to dump memory
+- use `wpcInterface.writeMemory(offset, value)` to modify the memory (write a byte)

+Examples:
+- highscore name: search for string "DEN": `wpcInterface.memoryFindData('DEN', 'string')`
+- highscore score: search for score "20,000,000": `wpcInterface.memoryFindData('20000000', 'bcd')`
+- game credits: search for `wpcInterface.memoryFindData(0, 'uint8', true)`, insert credits (press `2`), search again `wpcInterface.memoryFindData(1, 'uint8', true)`and repeat!
+- validate that your attract sequence setting is correct: `wpcInterface.writeMemory(0x589, 3)` - this should modify the display setting of the attract mode

 ## Boot sequence